 What are logo variations?
-Check out all the details of the different types of logos to use in your brand so that you can maintain visual brand consistency and look professional.
+We’re walking through the five different types of logos to use in your visual marketing so that you can look professional, consistent and cohesive wherever your brand is experienced.

 Because every business has different needs and applications for their logo.
 Rather than sacrifice the quality and legibility of their primary logo, business owners can pull up the correct logo variation and make sure they look professional in all circumstances.